 You asked us for more timetabled supervisory sessions, a greater sense of a shared research process and a more refined way of encouraging reflection on the key moments of the process (topic, project outline, conference presentation and submission).
 Supervisors now meet supervisees as a group so that these latter aspects can be discussed together, experiences shared, problems discussed with a greater eye for sub-disciplinary issues than can be given in the umbrella module.

-We are always being asked to provide more opportunities for skills development or exam support, so we have improved and developed our offering from SLAS to meet your requirements and concerns, we’ve developed very well received exam preparation sessions, and last term was the launch of our new APM group study sessions, including support from SLAS and our Library Liaison to help you improve your referencing and make the most of library resources while you study.
+We are always being asked to provide more opportunities for skills development or exam support, so we have improved and developed our offering from SLAS to meet your requirements and concerns – see the HSS Student Guide for recordings of these sessions – we’ve developed very well received exam preparation sessions, and last term was the launch of our new APM group study sessions, including support from SLAS and our Library Liaison to help you improve your referencing and make the most of library resources while you study.

-We couldn’t have focused on the changes you needed without hearing your feedback through, the various channels available to us, including the NSS and Student Voice Forums.
-So we asked one of your divisional reps to tell us about their experience so far this year.
+We couldn’t have focused on the changes you needed without hearing your feedback through the various channels available to us, including the NSS and Student Voice Forums.
+So we’ve asked one of our Division’s reps to tell us about their experience so far this year.

 What it means to you being a rep?

 It means that I can have a platform to share concerns or proposals to improve our relationships with our professors and to do better in our modules.

 How have you enjoyed the journey so far?

 I have enjoyed it a lot since I met new people through being a rep, whom I can work together to help our fellow students.

 What is the most rewarding experience, so far, being a rep?